julianichagas/julianichagas/README.md

 ## Hi there, I'm Juliani Chagas! 👋🏻

-Welcome to my GitHub page.
-In this space I share Data Science codes, written in Python and SQL.
-They contain predictive and exploratory analyzes in order to use data to generate insights.

-I work to improve my knowledge in Data Analysis, Data Science, Programming, Machine Learning and Artificial Intelligence.

-### About me:
-🎓 Bachelor in Information Systems<br>
-👩🏻‍💻 MBA in IT Strategic Management<br>
-🎨 I can make [realistic drawings](https://www.instagram.com/juchagas_arts/)<br>
-🏊🏼‍♀️ I love to swim

 <!--
 **julianichagas/julianichagas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.